ZitRos/AutoGrid/README.md

 ##### disable()
 Removes any event listeners attached by the `AutoGrid`.

+##### replaceChild(oldChild, newChild, keepOptions)
+Replaces child attached to the grid. `keepOptions` is true by default, switch it to reset grid element options.

 ##### updateChild(element, options)
 Updates child's `options`.
 For the `options` specification, see applyChild function.